alfawal/LoA/README.md

 ## Disclaimer

-**This project is for educational purposes only and does not encourage any data usage without permission from its owner.**
+**This project was made for educational purposes (CS50P) and does not encourage any data usage without permission from its owner.**

 <!-- **I do not own the used data.
 All credits go to its rightful owner.** -->